 Within the secondary frontages of blocks 4, 5 and 6 a more flexible approach to change of use will be taken providing that such changes do not conflict with other policies in this Plan or the Lancing Vision.

-Lancing Business Park will continue to be protected for business use.
+Lancing Business Park (as shown on the Policies Map) will continue to be protected for business use.

 SOMPTING

 Sompting Village